3 Multifamily Marketing Best Practices for a Property That’s Still in Development

 The ability for renters to visualize themselves living in the space is extremely important for signing leases early on and renderings help accomplish that more than stock imagery can.

-Based on our experience, 2-4 high-quality renderings can really help take your marketing to the next level and give you a baseline for choosing stock imagery when needed.
+Based on our experience, 2-4 high-quality renderings can really help take your apartment marketing to the next level and give you a baseline for choosing stock imagery when needed.
 This way, any stock images you use will have the same look and feel as your future property will.

-We also recommend that you focus the renderings more on your website than social media.
-While the same image can be featured on your website for a long time, reposting the same photo over and over again on social media is repetitive and annoying for viewers.
+We also recommend that you focus the renderings more on your website than on social media.
+While the same image can be featured on your multifamily website for a long time, reposting the same photo over and over again on social media is repetitive and annoying for viewers.

 Be Selective With Stock Imagery

-As mentioned, even with high-quality renderings, you will need to use stock imagery in your social media marketing campaign and website, there’s no getting around it.
+As mentioned, even with high-quality renderings, you will need to use stock imagery in your social media apartment marketing campaign and website, there’s no getting around it.

 For effective stock imagery, it’s all about being highly selective in the images you choose.

-We’ve found that stock photos that are fully zoomed out or depict unrealistic moments such as people in cliche “moving” poses come off as fake.
+We’ve found that stock photos that are fully zoomed out or depict unrealistic moments such as people in the cliche “moving” poses come off as fake.
 Consumers know what stock images look like, there’s no tricking them.